East Texas A&M Lions men's basketball

-The Texas A&M–Commerce Lions men's basketball team (formerly the East Texas State Lions) is the men's intercollegiate basketball program representing Texas A&M University–Commerce.
+The East Texas A&M Lions men's basketball team (formerly the East Texas State Lions and the Texas A&M–Commerce Lions) is the men's intercollegiate basketball program representing East Texas A&M University.
 The school competes in the Southland Conference (SLC) in Division I of the National Collegiate Athletic Association (NCAA).
+The team plays its home games at the University Field House on the university campus in Commerce, Texas.
+They are currently coached by Jaret von Rosenberg.

-For their first 91 years of existence, they competed in the Lone Star Conference of Division II.
-The Lions were members of the NAIB from 1931 to 1940, the NAIA from 1940 to 1982, and joined the NCAA for the 82–83 season.
-The A&M–Commerce men's basketball team plays its home games at the University Field House on the university campus in Commerce, Texas.
-The Lions have won one NAIA National Championship during the 1954–55 season, 21 Lone Star Conference Championships, and have made National Playoff tournaments 19 times, 11 as a member of the NAIA and 8 as a member of the NCAA Division II since joining DII in 1982.
-The team is currently coached by Jaret Von Rosenberg.
+The Lions were members of the National Association for Intercollegiate Basketball (NAIB) from 1940 to 1952, the National Association of Intercollegiate Athletics (NAIA) from 1952 to 1982, and joined the NCAA for the 1982–83 season.
+Between 1982 and 2022, the team competed in the Lone Star Conference of Division II.
+In 2022, the team joined the Southland Conference in the Division I.

+The Lions won one NAIA National Championship in the 1954–55 season, 21 Lone Star Conference Championships, and have made National Playoff tournaments 24 times, 15 as a member of the NAIA and 9 as a member of Division II.